pradeepvasudevan/android-onboarding/readme.md

 (eg: http://pca.co.uk?idvComplete where pca.co.uk is the onboarding url) Can Override the above url using the method setIDVOnCompleteUrl `Onboarding.setIDVOnCompleteUrl(onCompleteUrl)`

+checkNfcEnabled - call this method with false if NFC enabled check on start up needs to be skipped.
+default:  true
+`Onboarding.checkNfcEnabled(false)`

 #### Onboarding Test App
 The library project source comes with a test app to test the Onboarding SDK in isolation.